This document was adapted and expanded upon from that of my graduate advisor (your academic grandparent), Dr. Jennifer J. Freyd.

 - Say Thank You!: Faculty and staff do a LOT to help students.
 Often, we don’t know if our efforts are actually helpful.
 So: if faculty or staff (or a peer!
 Or anyone!) has done something that has been useful to you (e.g., brought in a great speaker; given great guidance in a meeting, etc.), a simple Thank You is not only appreciated, but also helps the person tailor their efforts to you, thus resulting in doing more of the things that are helpful for you

 The issue of mandated reporting of campus sexual violence has received considerable attention for the greater part of a decade.
 There are varying views on the appropriateness of blanket mandated reporting (see Dr. Freyd’s website with compiled resources and my own scholarly opinion piece that I wrote as a graduate student in 2016).

-Universities also have various interpretations of what Title IX actually requires regarding reporting.
+Universities also have various interpretations of what Title IX federal legislation actually requires regarding reporting.

 Here is WSU’s current rules, from our Title IX Office website:

 Wayne State University faculty and staff are considered Responsible Employees and are obligated to promptly report incidents of sexual misconduct.
 The only exception is confidential employees in Counseling and Psychological Services and the Campus Health Center.

 Consistent with Wayne State's obligations under federal law, Wayne State is required to notify a student who reports having experienced sexual misconduct by another student, a faculty member or a staff member of the university, that the student has the option to report the matter to law enforcement, to the university, to both, or to neither, as the student may choose.